 FOCUSING ON THE COMMUNITY

-The lands of the Southern Regions are a harsh environment, being on the edge of the Sahara, with a population of only 600,000.
+The lands of the Southern Regions are a harsh environment, being on the edge of the Sahara, with a population of approximately 600,000.

 All profits earned in the region are re-invested in the Southern Regions.
 We are a major employer there, as OCP is for Morocco as a whole.
 As the region’s largest employer, we want to engage with our local communities, especially as they are vital to the long-term success of our business.